JoleProject/Jole/README.md

-# Jole
-The code of Jole
+The code for JoLe (Jointly training with deep environment models).